Skip to content

 1. Trenton Bricken, Adly Templeton, Joshua Batson, Brian Chen, Adam Jermyn*, Tom Conerly, Nicholas L Turner, Cem Anil, Carson Denison, Amanda Askell, Robert Lasenby, Yifan Wu, Shauna Kravec, Nicholas Schiefer, Tim Maxwell, Nicholas Joseph, Alex Tamkin, Karina Nguyen, Brayden McLean, Josiah E Burke, Tristan Hume, Shan Carter, Tom Henighan, Chris Olah Towards Monosemanticity: Decomposing Language Models With Dictionary Learning Transformer Circuits, 2023.

-The split point to use for the interpretation.
+The granularity of the activations to use for the interpretation.
+See :method:interpreto.concepts.splitters.model_with_split_points.ModelWithSplitPoints.get_activations for more details.

-The concept model to use for the interpretation.
+The batch size to use for the concept encoding.

 The number of inputs to use for the interpretation.